Paratii-Video/paratii-js/README.md

 <img align="center" src="https://i.imgur.com/iBoFbb2.png" height="250px" />

-`paratii.js` is the main entry point and abstraction layer to interact with Paratii.
-It's a library you can use to **put** a video stream and **get** a playable url for it, while it gets ingested, stored, transcoded and distributed behind the scenes, all through non-centralised means.
-With this, one can easily build out-of-the box decentralisable video-powered web applications.
-It has early functionalities for handling tokens too, meaning one will soon be able to use it to set monetisation models for videos, collect earnings, participate in curation, and else.
+`paratii.js` is a Javascript library and a toolbox to build decentralized video-powered web applications.
+At it core, you can use to **put** a video stream and **get** a playable url for it.
+It will get ingested, stored, transcoded and distributed behind the scenes.
+The goal (although we are not there yet) is to do this all through non-centralised means.
+It has early functionalities for **handling tokens** too, meaning one ll soon be able to use it to set monetisation models for videos, collect earnings, participate in curation, and else.
+The library also has an interface for interacting with **Token Curated Registries** for curating list of videos.

+`paratii.js` is the engine behind the [Paratii Portal](https://portal.paratii.video).
+It is a work in progress, built in function of the needs of the Paratii project.

 Documentation on `paratii.js` can be found [here](https://docs.paratii.video/).